UnitTestBot/UTBotJava/utbot-python/docs/python_packages.md

 ## utbot_mypy_runner

+How this module is stored in a separate repository: https://github.com/UnitTestBot/PythonTypesAPI.

 ### Version

-Write version in file `utbot-python-types/src/main/resources/utbot_mypy_runner_version`.
+Write version in file `src/main/resources/utbot_mypy_runner_version`.

-Gradle task `utbot-python-types:setVersion` will update `pyproject.toml`.
+Gradle task `setVersion` will update `pyproject.toml`.

+If you want to use some other version locally (for example, version that is not yet published), set the version in file `utbot-python/src/main/resources/local_pip_setup/local_utbot_mypy_version`.

 ### Usage of local version